Using Execute Messages

 This will display the list of execute messages available for that component.
 Each execute will perform a different action on the ADO.
 You can read about each ADO's execute messages here.
 Selecting the execute message that you want to perform, will take you to a new page where you can set up the message.

 If you dont have any assets yet, it is fine to just read and understand how an execute message works for now.
-You will get plenty of hands on examples in our ADO Builer guides.
+You will get plenty of hands on examples in our ADO Builder guides.

 Let us perform an execute message to mint some NFTs.
 On any CW721 ADO I will select the three dots and choose the Mint execute message from the list: